bitcoinfo/bitcoin-history/_posts/2019-02-26-united-nations.md

 layout: single
 title: History-Blockchain and the United Nations
 description: A Reasonably Comprehensive History of Blockchain and Cryptocurrency in the United Nations.
+excerpt: "2010, the UN Commission on Science and Technology for Development [CSTD] proposed the introduction of a technology-driven universal currency.
+A BitMint would allow users to transmit funds globally and carry them around on a usb stick."

 header:
   image: "https://infominer.id/bitcoin-history/assets/img/SDG_FINAL-2015-02.jpg"
   caption: "[https://www.islamic-relief.org/wp-content/uploads/2015/09/SDG_FINAL-2015-02.jpg](https://www.islamic-relief.org/wp-content/uploads/2015/09/SDG_FINAL-2015-02.jpg)"